 It appears that when the lumbar muscles get injured or overexerted, they get tight and the bladder sphincter nerves get impinged.
 This leads to the sphincter 'numbing out' and involuntary urine leakage.

-Most people do not believe this until they see the practical results of treatment for the lumbar spine and muscles in the area.
+Most people don't believe this until they see the practical results of treatment for the lumbar spine and muscles in the area.
 Failures are very rare unless there is a bladder polyp, tumor, infection or another underlying cause.
 Another issue could be the client is not following the treatment instructions.

 Why do female dogs become incontinent after spaying?This the next logical question.
-It is natural to ask why estrogen treatment is effective if lumbar injuries are the most frequent cause.
+It's natural to ask why estrogen treatment is effective if lumbar injuries are the most frequent cause of incontinence.

-It is true that the drop in estrogen levels is one of the factors in urinary incontinence.
+It's true the drop in estrogen levels is one of the factors in urinary incontinence.
 However, there is another cause that often plays a role when female dogs are spayed.

 Many dogs going through the spay procedure are excessively stretched on the surgical table with their legs being pulled back by ties.
 The table is often insufficiently padded and this can generate excessive stress on the lumbar sacral spine and cause urinary incontinence.

-My intention is not to discourage you from spaying or neutering your dog.
-In fact, I believe that it is an important part of addressing dog homelessness and unnecessary suffering.
+My intention isn't to discourage you from spaying or neutering your dog.
+In fact, I believe it is an important part of addressing dog homelessness and unnecessary suffering.

 All you need to do is to discuss this issue with your veterinarian prior to the surgery.
 Just be ready, because practitioners may not be aware of the connections described above.
 I encourage you to politely ask that your dog is not stretched excessively on the surgical table and that the table is well padded.